 The Credit Union’s procedures will be updated with new documentation and distributed to the appropriate departments.

-The first processing cycle following the installation of the release should be closely monitored to make sure all changes were implemented as expected and no processes were affected negatively.
+The first processing cycle following the installation of the release should be closely monitored to make sure all changes were implemented as expected, and no processes were affected negatively.

 Documentation Appropriate documentation must be provided for the following: